Boeing 737: C-40 Clipper

 The Boeing C-40 Clipper is a military version of the 737-700C NG.
 It is used by both the United States Navy and the United States Air Force, and has been ordered by the United States Marine Corps.
 Technically, only the Navy C-40A variant is named "Clipper", whereas the USAF C-40B/C variants are officially unnamed.

 P-8 Poseidon

 The P-8 Poseidon developed for the United States Navy by Boeing Defense, Space & Security, based on the Next Generation 737-800ERX.
 The P-8 can be operated in the anti-submarine warfare (ASW), anti-surface warfare (ASUW), and shipping interdiction roles.
 It is armed with torpedoes, Harpoon anti-ship missiles and other weapons, and is able to drop and monitor sonobuoys, as well as operate in conjunction with other assets such as the Northrop Grumman MQ-4C Triton maritime surveillance unmanned aerial vehicle (UAV).

+VC-96

+The VC-96 designation was applied to two 737-2N3s operated by the Brazilian Air Force's Special Transport Group (GTE).